You are here

 What is WHOIS?

 Every year, millions of individuals, businesses, organizations and governments register domain names.
 Each one must provide identifying and contact information which may include: name, address, email, phone number, and administrative and technical contacts.
-This information is often referred to as “WHOIS data.”
+This information is often referred to as "WHOIS data."
 But the WHOIS service is not a single, centrally-operated database.
-Instead, the data is managed by independent entities known as “registrars” and “registries.”
+Instead, the data is managed by independent entities known as "registrars" and "registries."
 Any entity that wants to become a registrar must earn ICANN accreditation.
-Similarly, registries are under contract with ICANN to operate a generic top level domain, such as .COM, .ORG, or one of the new ones that may soon be under operation.
+Similarly, registries are under contract with ICANN to operate a generic top level domain, such as .COM, .ORG, or one of the new gTLDs such as .STORAGE and .LINK.

-ICANN’s Affirmation of Commitments requires it to “implement measures to maintain timely, unrestricted and public access to accurate and complete WHOIS information....”
-To do that, registrars and registries provide public access to data on registered names.
-Anyone can use the WHOIS protocol to search their databases and identify the registered name holder or “registrant” of a domain name.
+Based on existing consensus policies and contracts, ICANN is committed to implementing measures to maintain timely, unrestricted and public access to accurate and complete WHOIS information, subject to applicable laws.
+To do that, registrars and registries provide public access to data on registered domain names.
+Anyone can use the WHOIS protocol to search their databases and identify the domain name registrant.

-Registrants play a key role in ensuring the accuracy of WHOIS.
-As a registrant, you are required to provide accurate WHOIS contact data, and maintain its accuracy throughout the term of your registration period.
+Domain name registrants play a key role in ensuring the accuracy of WHOIS.
+As a domain name registrant, you are required to provide accurate WHOIS contact data, and maintain its accuracy throughout the term of your registration period.

 If you give wrong information on purpose, or don't update your information promptly if there is a change, your domain name registration may be suspended or even cancelled.
 This could also happen if you don't respond to inquiries by your registrar if they contact you about the accuracy of your contact information.

-On an annual basis, your registrar is required to send you an annual reminder of your obligation to maintain the accuracy of your WHOIS.
+On an annual basis, your registrar is required to send you an annual reminder of your obligation to maintain the accuracy of your WHOIS contact data.
 Please review the information provided by your registrar in this reminder carefully and make any necessary corrections.
 If you find that your WHOIS information is inaccurate, please refer to: About Correcting my WHOIS Data.

-Depending on the version of the Registrar Accreditation Agreement your registrar has contracted with ICANN, there are different rights, benefits or responsibilities that apply.
+Depending on the version of the Registrar Accreditation Agreement your registrar has contracted with ICANN organization, there are different rights, benefits or responsibilities that apply to you.
 For the version of the Registrar Accreditation Agreement applicable your registrar refer to: http://www.internic.net/alpha.html

 - Learn more about the 2013 RAA - Registrant Benefits and Responsibilities as documented in the 2013 Registrar Accreditation Agreement for maintaining accurate WHOIS data.